 STATE OF CALIFORNIA)

 COUNTY OF SAN FRANCISCO) ss:)

-basis of satisfactory evidence to be the instrument and acknowledged to me he person(s) whose name(that he/she/they executed ir signature(s) on the instr
+basis of satisfactory evidence to be the person(s) instrument and acknowledged to me that he/she/ , who proved to me on the) whose name(s) is/are subscribed to the within /they executed the same in his/her/their authorized (s) on the instrument the person(s), or the entity upon

-I certify under PENALTY OF PERJoregoing paragraph is true and corre e State of California that the
+I certify under PENALTY OF PERJURY under foregoing paragraph is true and correct. the laws of the State of California that the

-WITNESS my hand and official seal l.
+WITNESS my hand and official seal.

 [Seal]